boreyko1/boreyko1/README.md

 ## Hi, I'm Evgeniy! 👨‍💻

 I am a **software developer** with 2+ years of experience mainly focusing on fullstack **web applications**.
-You can poke around [my website](https://brk1.dev) to learn more about me.

 ### Tech stack 🥞
 Technologies I primarily work with: